How Reinsurance Affects Your Home Insurance Rates in 2026

 Secure

-The reinsurance market has been rocked by a relentless wave of climate-driven catastrophes.
+The reinsurance market was rocked by years of climate-driven catastrophes that peaked in 2023 and 2024.
 The numbers are staggering:

-• The 2025 Los Angeles wildfires alone generated an estimated $40 billion in insured losses
+• The 2025 Los Angeles wildfires (Palisades and Eaton) generated roughly $40 billion in insured losses, with the California FAIR Plan absorbing about $4.8 billion of that exposure

 The Climate-Reinsurance Feedback Loop